Using Dev

 Note

-For more information about file system shells, see here.
+For more information on file system shells, see Here.

 Submit Spark job using spark-shell

-The Dev app can't run REPL like spark-shell or PySpark as it has the client settings for Data Forest completed.
+The Dev app can run REPL like spark-shell or PySpark as it has the client settings for Data Forest completed.

-The following describes how to submit a Spark job to a cluster using spark-shell.
+To submit a Spark job to a cluster using spark-shell:

 [test01@shell-0.dev.test01.kr.ch.naverncp.com ~][df]$ spark-shell